Sukla Charan Noatia

 Sukla Charan Noatia is an Indian politician from Tripura.
-He is the Minister of Cooperation, Tribal Welfare (TRP & PTG), Welfare of Minorities in the Government of Tripura as part of the Second Saha Ministry.
-He became the MLA from Jolaibari Assembly constituency by defeating Debendra Tripura of Communist Party of India (Marxist) by a margin of 375 votes in 2023.
+He is the Minister of Cooperation, Tribal Welfare (TRP & PTG), and Welfare of Minorities in the Government of Tripura as part of the Second Saha Ministry.
+He became the MLA from the Jolaibari Assembly constituency by defeating Debendra Tripura of Communist Party of India (Marxist) by a margin of 375 votes in 2023.